jorruior/RiboTransPred/README.md

 **RiboTransPred** is a deep neural network designed to predict Ribo-seq signal profiles using DNA sequence and RNA-seq coverage as input.
 The repository also includes a collection of uORFs used in the original publication.

-RiboTransPred integrates code adapted from [Translatomer](https://github.com/xiongxslab/translatomer) by xiongxslab, and is released under the MIT License.
+RiboTransPred is released under the MIT License.

 ---